Pruning

 Be ruthless if that’s what’s needed.

-promote new growth.
-Many plants have a single flower or
+to promote new growth.
+Many plants have a single

-group of flowers on the end of a stalk rising from the
+flower or group of flowers on the end of a stalk

-could even sculpt your hedge into the shape you want.
+you could even sculpt your hedge into the shape you

-With the speed of growth here, it doesn’t take long to
+want.
+With the speed of growth here, it doesn’t take

-train your plant around a wire frame of just about any
+long to train your plant around a wire frame of just

-make me a dirty old man?
+that make me a dirty old man?
 Yes, probably.
-Do I care?
-Not
+Do I

-in the slightest.
-I’m even happy to dispense advice to
+care?
+Not in the slightest.
+I’m even happy to dispense